scottjbarr/bacnl/README.md

 (Pronounced "Bacon-ul") The tasty template language

-Haml is amazing, but why settle for am when you can have bacon?
+Haml is amazing, but why settle for ham when you can have bacon?